open-tale/open-tale.github.io/_docs/06-skills.md

 #### Provoke

-* Roll for: Volition

-* The maximum range is equal to 5 + Volition, in meters.
+* The maximum range is equal to the Strength level, in meters.

 * If the SP is higher than the target's Willpower, the target gets marked with a Provoke mark of level SP.

-* The Provoke mark wears off in the end of the target's next turn.

 * A character with a Provoke mark isn't be able to target anyone else but the character who casted Provoke on it.

 * A character with a Provoke mark gets Advantage on all of its rolls.

+* The Provoke mark wears off in the end of the target's next turn.

+## 6.2.
+Dexterity-based skills

 #### Crippling Poison

-* Roll for: Dexterity

 * The maximum range is equal to 1m.